leem99/jekyll-now/_posts/2017-8-26-Week8-Project-Fletcher.md

 ### Legal Blob

 I read the news, and I follow politics.
 That being said, my background is as an engineer and scientist.
 I had no idea what congressmen and women do on a daily basis.
 It was my hunch that we only hear about a narrow slice of congressal activity, and that slice tends to be the most sensational and polarizing.
+For this project, I wanted create a means to sort through the types of legislation passed by congress

+<iframe src="http://bl.ocks.org/mbostock/raw/4061502/0a200ddf998aa75dfdb1ff32e16b680a15e5cb01/" width="600" height="400" marginwidth="0" marginheight="0" scrolling="no"></iframe>